Physiology, Pharmacology and NeuroscienceFind a programme

 A number of research groups use the world-class Wolfson Bioimaging Facility, which contains state-of-the-art light and electron microscopes.
 The school has strong links with the pharmaceutical industry and has forged collaborative research programmes with a number of companies.
 The school collaborates with clinical colleagues, aiming to translate our discoveries to the clinic to treat of a wide array of diseases: from neurological and neuropathic disorders to cancer and cardiovascular disease.

-The school is also committed to promoting the advancement of women in science, and is the recipient of an Athena Silver SWAN award for our work in this area.
+The school is also committed to promoting the advancement of women in science, and has received an Athena Silver SWAN award for our work in this area.

 Professor Mark Cannell, (Chair in Cardiac Cell Biology), Cardiac excitation-contraction coupling.